eric2013264/Bullet-Hell-Shooter-Level-Interpreter/README.md

 Created by: Aaron Kwan, John Chen, Eric Chen, Nick Strazis.

-This was a semester long project.
+This was a semester long project and the result of the entire team.

 #Project Specification
 1. Project Name: BH-STG: Bullet Hell Shooting Game & Level Interpreter Final project is an important component in a software design class.
 You will complete the project in a team environment (each team will have max 4, min 3 students, with 5 or 2-person team per instructor’s permission or recommendation).
 The project is to provide a platform on which you can exercise software design and decision making on software architecture.